rcarrata/rcarrata.github.io/_posts/2022-03-07-sign-images-2.md

 As we can remember from the [previous part](https://rcarrata.com/kubernetes/sign-images-1/) of this blog post series, Cosign supports container signing, verification and storage in an OCI registry, and in a nutshell is a tool that greatly simplifies how content is signed and verified by storing signatures from container images and other types in OCI registries.

-Cosign store it in a Kubernetes secret using their current context.
+Cosign stores it in a Kubernetes secret using the current context.
 The secret contains the private and public keys, as well as the password to decrypt the private key.

-If we remember, for sign a container and store the signature in the registry there is a command with cosign:
+If we remember, to sign a container and store the signature in the registry there is a command with cosign:

 ```sh
 cosign sign --key cosign.key ghcr.io/rcarrata/ubi-minimal:8.5-230